sagr4019/ResearchProject/data-generation-and-validation/security-type-system/README.md

 # Codegenerator

 The codegenerator randomly generates programs that are valid or invalid according to our rules.
-Programs are stored as Abstract syntax trees (ASTs) in txt files at `programs/valid` or `programs/invalid`.
+Programs are stored as abstract syntax trees (ASTs) in txt files at `programs/valid` or `programs/invalid`.

 The codegenerator has been developed in Python (3) using Python 3.5.

 ## Configuration

-The following configuration options can be changed from line 11 to line 20 within the code:
+The following configuration options can be changed from [line 11 to line 20](https://github.com/sagr4019/ResearchProject/blob/8242152eca564ee144eb37827932278d4b252fd5/data-generation-and-validation/security-type-system/codegenerator.py#L11-L20) within the code:

 `PROGRAMS_TO_GENERATE_VALID` – Amount of valid programs to be generated